A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Quasi-conformal densities and estimates near the cusps

-Moreover, a corollary of the construction is that any conformal density for $\Omega$ must have conformal dimension at least $\delta_\Gamma$ \cite{sullivan79}.
-Although the Patterson-Sullivan density is the only known conformal density associated to a geometrically finite action on a Hilbert geometry, one appeal of results stated in this generality is that the proof is intrinsic to these defining properties, rather than the Patterson construction.
+The existence of a Patterson--Sullivan measure with no atoms is nontrivial: see for instance the examples of Dal'bo--Otal--Peign\'e \cite[Section 4]{dop}, which arise from geometrically finite Riemannian manifolds of pinched negative curvature and which have atoms at parabolic points.
+Patterson--Sullivan density is known to have no atoms in some settings, such as for geometrically finite Riemannian manifolds with pinched negative curvature and parabolic gap ($\delta_\Pi<\delta_\Gamma$ for all parabolic subgroups $\Pi<\Gamma$) \cite[Proposition 1]{dop}, for relatively hyperbolic groups acting on their Cayley graph \cite[Proposition 4.1]{YangWenyuan2013}, and for geometrically finite Hilbert geometries (discussed in Section~\ref{S:PS_hilbert}).
+Note that the Cayley graph is in general not hyperbolic when the group is relatively hyperbolic, but the construction can still be adapted \cite{YangWenyuan2013}.

-The essential properties of Patterson-Sullivan measure needed in this work are that Patterson-Sullivan measure exists, has full support on the limit set, has no atomic part, and that for any parabolic subgroup $\Pi<\Gamma$, we have $\delta_\Pi=\frac{r}2$ where $r$ is the rank of $\Pi$, and $\delta_\Pi<\delta_\Gamma$.
-These properties are due to recent work of Blayac-Zhu in the setting of geometrically finite actions on $\partial\Omega$, which is the condition (1) of the definition of globally geometrically finite (Definition \ref{D:globallygf}); see \cite[Theorem 8.1, Lemma 8.13, Proposition 8.14]{blayaczhu}.
+In our hypotheses, we will study quasi-conformal measures on $\Lambda_\Gamma$ with no atoms.
+One appeal of results stated in this generality is that the proof is intrinsic to these defining properties, rather than the Patterson construction.